Physics and Electrical Engineering Department

 Unified Science Center

-In the Fall Semester of 2011 the University of Scranton will complete work on the Unified Science Center, located around what is currently St. Thomas Hall.
+In the Fall Semester of 2011 the University of Scranton completed work on the Unified Science Center, located around what is currently St. Thomas Hall.

 - Physics/EEng Department